keb/keb.now.sh/content/reviews.md

 [← backlog](/backlog)

+## Brutal DOOM (Ultimate DOOM)
+  * **3/5** - A ridiculously fun mod and twist on the original DOOM Engine games.
+I played most of Ultimate DOOM with the Brutal DOOM mod using GZDoom.
+While I loved almost all of the new additions, the level design of DOOM 1 has not aged the greatest.
+Having been designed with aiming restricted to a single axis of motion, most of the levels feel frustratingly flat when compared to modern shooters.
+Even with auto-aim turned off, I found it surprisingly easy to mow down enemies until their HP levels got comically high in what felt like artificial difficulty hikes.
+Otherwise, highly recommended.

 ## Donkey Kong Country
   * **5/5** - Donkey Kong Country is not a perfect game, but it nears perfection so often, I can't help but heap mountains of praise on it.
 The pre-rendered sprites have aged remarkably well, due in part to some impeccable character and level design by Rare & co.
 Despite rumors that Miyamoto was bitter about DKC and Rare's handling of his beloved franchise, the opposite is actually true; Miyamoto played a crucial role in DKC's production and gave his blessings to the British development studio.
 And you can tell -- Donkey Kong Country is distinctively a Nintendo platformer.
 The soundtrack by David Wise is also an ambient/synthwave masterpiece.